-T

-Academic Year % of Courses Successfully
+Academic Year Percent of Courses Successfully Completed with a C or above

-Completed

-2015-16 83.23

-2016-17 82.52
+2016-17 82.5%

-2017-18 84.07
+2017-18 84.0%

-2018-19 85.12
+2018-19 85.1%

-2019-20 86.28
+2019-20 86.3%

+2020-21 88.5%

+2021-22 86.1%

 Rationale: Successful course-completion is essential for other degree-progression indicators, and Berea College is compelled by its mission to ensure steady progress.
 Successful course-completion provide an indicator of efficient resource use, as student time and institutional resources are underutilized if they do not yield course credit leading to learning and degree completion.
-Table 3 provides successful course completion rates from the last five years (exclusive of the 20-21 COVID year).
-Given historic trends, an 85 percent completion rate is both aspirational and attainable.
+Table 3 provides successful course completion rates from the last five years (exclusive of the 2020-21 COVID year).
+Given historic trends, an 86 percent completion rate is both aspirational and attainable.